 Let's flash forward to the current day.
 While there still may be stigmas associated with divorce in some cultures and some people, I think a vast portion of society doesn't consider divorce nearly as life-changing or severe compared to prior generations.
 We can go through why this is and my personal opinions, but I would like to go in a different direction.
 In today's blog post, I want to provide you with some context as to what a divorce is, how to get it, and what it means for you and your family to move forward.

 The fact is that people enter into a divorce with an expectation of what the process is and what it means for their future, and they are often surprised by what they find once the divorce is filed.
 We all have an idea of what divorce is based on other people we know who have gotten divorced and stories from the media, but when you are involved in a divorce, the process can take on different challenges and have other impacts on your life.
 In a time like we're living through right now, where there is a great deal of uncertainty, we should understand that a divorce is permanent; it is not simple.

 What is a divorce?

 Next, a divorce costs money.
 I'm not even necessarily talking about hiring an attorney in the costs associated with doing so.
 What I'm referring to are the costs associated with simply filing a divorce lawsuit.
 If you are interested, you can go to the district or County clerk for your home County and look up a fee schedule for filing various family law cases.
-You will then have an idea of what it will cost to file a divorce, request the temporary orders hearing and to have your spouse served with divorce papers.
-This is In addition to the costs associated with hiring a process server to serve the divorce papers and eventually hiring a mediator to help you and your spouse settle your divorce.
+You will then have an idea of what it will cost to file a divorce, request the temporary orders hearing, and have your spouse served with divorce papers.
+This is In addition to the costs associated with hiring a process server to do the divorce papers and eventually hiring a mediator to help you and your spouse settle your divorce.

 Attorney's fees and the impact of lawyers on a divorce

-Time is a factor in a divorce
+Time is a factor in a divorce.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan